GLATFELTER REPORTS RECORD SALES FOR FISCAL 2011

 Unlike items such as cost of raw materials and overhead costs, acquisition and integration related costs, debt refinancing, and restructuring charges are unique items that do not represent direct costs incurred in the manufacture and sale of the Company’s products.

 Celebrating its 150th anniversary in 2014, Glatfelter is a global supplier of specialty papers and fiber-based engineered materials, offering innovation, technical expertise, and world-class service.
 Headquartered in York, PA, U.S. operations include facilities in Spring Grove, PA and Chillicothe and Fremont, OH.
-International operations include facilities in Canada, Germany, France, the United Kingdom and the Philippines, a representative office in China and a sales and distribution office in Russia.
-Glatfelter’s sales approximate $1.7 billion annually and its common stock is traded on the New York Stock Exchange under the ticker symbol GLT.
+International operations include facilities in Canada, Germany, France, the United Kingdom and the Philippines, and sales and distribution offices in Russia and China.
+Glatfelter’s sales approximate $1.8 billion annually and its common stock is traded on the New York Stock Exchange under the ticker symbol GLT.
 Additional information may be found at www.glatfelter.com.